Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 9. Box Canyon Falls

-In the little mountain town of Ouray, one of the most spectacular waterfalls in Colorado can be found in a visually striking box canyon!
+In the little mountain town of Ouray, one of the most spectacular waterfalls is the striking Box Canyon!

 10. Horsetooth Falls